DillonBaird/NanoTrack/README.md

 ### Self-Hosting
 If you prefer self-hosting, follow these steps:

-1. Clone this repository to your server.
-2. Deploy NanoTrack using Docker Compose.
+1. Deploy NanoTrack using Docker Compose.
 Create a `docker-compose.yml` file with the following content:

    ```yaml
    version: '3'